Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration

 \subsection{Qualitative Results}

-As shown in figure \ref{f1} - \ref{f5}, we present more visualization results to compare the AMROD and other baseline methods based on the final round adaption on the long-term Cityscapes-to-Cityscapes-C task.
-The results further validate the effectiveness of AMROD in distinguishing more foreground object categories and better locating them, compared with other baseline methods.
+As shown in Figure \ref{f1} and \ref{f2}, we compare the source model, baseline methods, and AMROD in the final adaptation to the brightness and defocus on the long-term Cityscapes-to-Cityscapes-C tasks.
+AMROD guides the model in learning better feature representations while effectively mitigating forgetting in the long-term adaptation.
+Therefore, AMROD assists detector in distinguishing more foreground object categories and better locating them.